rhyslwells/Data-Archive/content/uncleaned/structured data.md

 ---
-title: "What is structured data?"
+title: What is structured data?
 tags:
-- data engineering
+  - data
-- concept
+  - engineering
 ---

 Structured data refers to data that has been formatted into a well-defined schema.
 An example would be data that is stored with precisely defined columns in a relational database or excel spreadsheet.
 Examples of structured fields could be age, name, phone number, credit card numbers or address.
 Storing data in a structured format allows it to be easily understood and queried by machines and with tools such as SQL.